-If you plan on downloading a lot of games to your Nintendo Switch, the 32GB storage won't get you very far.
-However, by picking up a microSD card, you can expand the storage on your Switch to better accommodate your downloading habits.
+If you plan to download many games to your Nintendo Switch, the 32GB storage won't get you very far.
+However, by picking up a microSD card, you can expand your Switch's storage to better accommodate your downloading habits.
 If you have already downloaded games onto your Nintendo Switch system memory and you want to transfer them to your microSD card, you'll have to jump through a few hoops.

 How to transfer Nintendo Switch games to a microSD card

-- Insert your microSD card into the Nintendo Switch console.
+4. If you haven't done so already, now is when you want to insert your best microSD card into the Nintendo Switch console.
 The slot is located behind the kickstand.

 The game will download onto your microSD card automatically.
 Remember that you can play the game off the microSD card, but save data will always save to your system memory.